-Giving an orphaned child a home through adoption is one of the greatest gifts you can give to a child.
+Giving a child a home through adoption is one of the greatest gifts you can give to a child.
 While many people adopt because they cannot have biological children, there are a growing number of people though who are combining children by adoption and by birth in their family.

 Whether Planned or Not…